chirag675/ARIRAS/README.md

 ## Supported Regulations

-ARIRAS is **regulation-agnostic** — it works with any PDF you upload.
+GovernIQ is **regulation-agnostic** — it works with any PDF you upload.
 Tested with:

 | Regulation | Country | Domain |
 |---|---|---|